MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/install/windows/update-or-slipstream-installation.md

 >
 > 2010-01-14 15:34:36 Slp: The 'Path' attribute is not declared.

-To avoid this validation issue, we recommend that you copy the Microsoft.SQL.Chainer.PackageData.dll file from the RTM media and keep the original *Microsoft.SQL.Chainer.Package.dll* file in the same location as the *Microsoft.SQL.Chainer.Package.Package.xsd* file.
+To avoid this validation issue, we recommend that you copy the *Microsoft.SQL.Chainer.PackageData.dll* file from the RTM media and keep the original *Microsoft.SQL.Chainer.Package.dll* file in the same location as the *Microsoft.SQL.Chainer.Package.Package.xsd* file.
 Do this to make sure that the two .dll files are in sync.
 This combination of .dll files will install the RTM version of SqlSupport.msi (10.00.1600.22).
 To benefit from the bug fixes that are present in the cumulative update, use one of the following methods:

 - Method 1

-  Manually install the SQL Support .msi file for the particular architecture from the following cumulative update package extraction location: `CU8\<CPU>\setup\sqlsupport.msi`.
+  Manually install the SQL Support .msi file for the particular architecture from the following cumulative update package extraction location: *CU8\<CPU>\setup\sqlsupport.msi*.

 - Method 2

   In addition to the files that are listed in step 4 in option 2, the files that are described in the following steps should be copied before you start setup from a local folder.
-To copy the files, following these steps.
+To copy the files, follow these steps:

   1. Copy the *Microsoft.SQL.Chainer.Package.dll* file from the RTM folder to the local copy of the `<media>\<architecture folder>` folder.

-  2. Copy the Sqlsupport.msi file.
+  1. Copy the *Sqlsupport.msi* file.
 Of the following locations, copy the file from the first location to the local copy of the second location:
      - `C:\<kb_number_of_hotfix package>\<architecture>\setup\Sqlsupport.msi`
      - `<media>\<architecture folder>\setup\`